coleoguy/DirectRepeateR/README.md

 **Installation**

-EvobiR can be installed using devtools to install from GitHub.
+DirectRepeateR can be installed using devtools to install from GitHub.

 `library(devtools)`